Palace of the Forgotten

 Palace of the Forgotten, main entrance.

 The Palace of the Forgotten (Palacio de los Olvidados) is a museum in Granada, Spain, dedicated to the Spanish Inquisition, and Granada's and Andalusia's heritage.
 The building is located in the Albaicín, a neighbourhood declared a World Heritage Site by UNESCO in 1994 as an extension of the monumental complex of the Alhambra and the Generalife.

-The museum occupies the symbolic Casa-Palacio de Santa Inés (Palace-House of St. Agnes), a restored 16th century building declared Bien de Interés Cultural (heritage site of cultural interest).
+The museum occupies the Casa-Palacio de Santa Inés (Palace-House of St. Agnes), a restored 16th-century building declared Bien de Interés Cultural (heritage site of cultural interest).
 On its façade there is an unidentified coat of arms, with features suggesting it belonged to a converted Jew who intended to show based on heraldry his status of pureza de sangre (blood purity).
-The museum, opened in 2014, also offers guided tours after previous booking.
+The museum, opened in 2014, also offers guided tours.

 Description

-With its over 7534 sq. ft (700 m^{2}) of exhibition space and unique great halls, the museum's terraces serve as vantage points to some impressive views of the Alhambra and the Albaicín.
+With its over 7534 sq. ft (700 m^{2}) of exhibition space and unique great halls, the museum's terraces serve as vantage points for views of the Alhambra and the Albaicín.
 In recent years the museum has been offering two permanent exhibitions: "Inquisition: Ancient Instruments of Torture" and "Interactive Flamenco".

 Historical context

-There are hardly any remains left today of Jewish Granada, but Jews formed an important community in this classic Andalusian city, with great poets, statesmen, scientists and philosophers, who contributed and enriched the "City of the Alhambra".
+There are few remains left today of Jewish Granada, but Jews formed an important community in this classic Andalusian city, with great poets, statesmen, scientists and philosophers, who contributed and enriched the "City of the Alhambra".
 The Palace of the Forgotten was conceived as an exhibition space dedicated to the Sephardic culture of Granada, owing its name to "a people that was forgotten after the Inquisition and its expulsion from Granada by the Catholic Monarchs."
 The museum intends to cover that historical void and the lack of knowledge about the Sephardic presence in the city.